North Hudson, Wisconsin: Government

 North Hudson has its own police department, North Hudson Police Department.
 Fire service is provided through the City of Hudson by Hudson Fire Department.
 Lakeview Ambulance provides EMS.

-The village president, Stanley Wekkin, was among six elected officials in Wisconsin found to be former members of the far-right anti-government group Oath Keepers.
+In 2022, the village president, Stanley Wekkin, was among six elected officials in Wisconsin found to be former members of the far-right anti-government group Oath Keepers.

 Events

 North Hudson hosts the North Hudson Pepper Festival during the third full weekend of August each year.
-It began as a way to raise money for North Hudson Elementary School, and which to this day gives back money raised from it to community organizations.
+It began as a way to raise money for North Hudson Elementary School.
+The festival continues to raise money for the school and also for several other community organizations.
 The festival has an Italian theme because when it began in 1954, there was a high population of Italians living in North Hudson.
 The festival includes events such as a parade, spaghetti or pepper eating contests, and a coronation where a king, a queen, and three princesses are chosen to serve as the North Hudson Pepper Festival Royalty for a year.